401 Educational Opportunities Program

 a) The application is made at least two months in advance of the commencement of the leave.

 b) Prior approval of the leave is given by the Department Head who shall take into account the operating needs of the department.

 c) Prior approval of the leave is given by the Associate Vice-President, Human Resources or designate.

-During the period of such leave without pay, the normal benefits cost-sharing arrangements will continue (normal pension contributions will be at the employee's option), provided the employee continues employment following such leave for a period of no less than one year.
+During the period of such leave without pay, the normal benefits cost-sharing arrangements will continue for benefits.
+Pension contributions (at the employee's option to participate) will be two times the normal pension contributions.
+The forementioned is provided the employee continues employment following such leave for a period of no less than one year.

 An employee who wishes to undertake a full-time programme which will require more than eight months full-time attendance must resign from the University staff on commencement of their studies, provided that no other possible arrangements for class attendance can be devised.
 The University is unable to give any commitment concerning future employment either in the summer or on a permanent basis in this situation.